-- For SW RTL or GL simulations, the default set of HarnessBinders instantiate software-simulated models of various devices, for example external memory or UART, and connect those models to the IOs of the ChipTop. - For FireSim simulations, FireSim-specific HarnessBinders instantiate Bridges, which faciliate cycleaccurate simulation across the simulated chip's IOs.
+- For SW RTL or GL simulations, the default set of HarnessBinders instantiate software-simulated models of various devices, for example external memory or UART, and connect those models to the IOs of the ChipTop. - · For FireSim simulations, FireSim-specific HarnessBinders instantiate Bridges, which faciliate cycle-accurate simulation across the simulated chip's IOs.
 See the FireSim documentation for more details. - In the future, a Chipyard FPGA prototyping flow may use HarnessBinders to connect ChipTop IOs to other devices or IOs in the FPGA harness.

-Like IOBinders, HarnessBinders are defined using macros (OverrideHarnessBinder, ComposeHarnessBinder), and match Systems with a given trait.
+IOBinders.
+HarnessBinders defined (OverrideHarnessBinder. are using macros ComposeHarnessBinder), and match Systems with a given trait.
 However, HarnessBinders are also passed a reference to the TestHarness (th: HasHarnessSignalReferences) and the list of ports generated by the corresponding IOBinder (ports: Seq[Data]).